grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 |> map(fn: (r) => ({r with _value: r._value * 1.8 + 32.0}))
 ```

+And that is it.
+Using these three steps you can create a Flux-based Grafana Alert that will trigger on either of two thresholds from a single datasource.
+But what if you need to trigger an alert based on **multiple conditions and from multiple time-series**?
+In example two we will cover this very scenario.

 ## Example 2: How to Create a Grafana Alert from Two Queries and Two Conditions

-Alert when the velocity of a vehicle reaches 88 mph and an object generates 1.21 jigowatts of electricity.
-Assume each of the above data sources come from different buckets.
+Let's mix things up a bit for example 2 and leave our imaginary manufacturing plant.
+Imagine you're an assistant to the great Dr. Emmett Brown from Back to the Future, and Doc has tasked you with the following: "I want an alert sent to me every time both conditions for time travel are met: when the velocity of a vehicle reaches 88 mph and an object generates 1.21 jigowatts of electricity.

-Query A:
+Let's assume we tracking this data.
+Let's also assume that each of the above data sources come from different buckets.
+How do we alert on this?
+How do we use Grafana and Flux to alert on two distinct conditions originating from two distinct data sources?

+Like we did in example 1, let's first mock up our queries.
+Our query for our vehicle data is very similar to our last query.
+We use a `from()`, `range()`, and a sequence of `filter()` functions.
+We then use `AggregateWindow()` and `yield()` to narrow our data even more.
+In this case, the result is a time series tracking the velocity of our 1983 DeLorean:

 ```flux
 from(bucket: "vehicles")